shuttle-hq/shuttlings/cch23/README.md

 ## Prerequistites

-If you haven't yet, [install Rust](https://rustup.rs/) and [install cargo-shuttle](https://docs.shuttle.rs/getting-started/installation) 0.34.0 or higher.
+If you haven't yet, [install Rust](https://rustup.rs/) and [install Shuttle CLI](https://docs.shuttle.dev/getting-started/installation).

-You can check the versions with `cargo -V` and `cargo shuttle -V`.
+You can check the versions with `cargo -V` and `shuttle -V`.

 ## How to get started

 Open [Challenge -1](challenges/-1.md) for a guide to get started with using Shuttle, and follow along the journey to build a web server for solving all of Santa's problems!

-You can also read the challenges on the [Shuttle Console](https://console.shuttle.rs/cch).
+You can also read the challenges on the [Shuttle Console](https://console.shuttle.dev/).

 ## How to validate my solutions

 Locally, you can use the [validator](validator/README.md).

 You can also deploy your solution to Shuttle and validate it there.
-Go to the challenge pages on [Shuttle Console](https://console.shuttle.rs/cch) for instructions.
+Go to the challenge pages on [Shuttle Console](https://console.shuttle.dev/) for instructions.